ferdiebergado/react-start/README.md

 export default Home
 ```

+> **Tip**: _Structure your component atomically (smallest possible component) to prevent unnecessary re-renders.
+React Compiler can't help you if your components are not well-structured._

 To learn more about hooks like `useQuery` and `useMutation`, check out the official [React Query documentation](https://tanstack.com/query/latest/docs/framework/react/quick-start).